edbennett/high-performance-python/_episodes/01-getting-started.md

 >
 > If you build an environment up over time, adding package from different
 > sources, sometimes you will get to the point where Conda can no longer
-> work out how to install new packges as the installed versions start
+> work out how to install new packages as the installed versions start
 > to conflict with each other.
 >
 > The good thing about Conda environments (and other virtual environments)